Ecosystem-Based Adaptation to Climate Change in the Magdalena River Basin

 Objective and activities

 The project supported the Colombian government in the development of a planning framework to design and implement a cost-effective, climate-resilient management plan for the Magdalena River Basin in order to reduce flood risks and provide for economic growth while sustaining a healthy river and accounting for climate changes.
 Around 80 % of Colombian residents are living in the Magdalena River Basin and 80% of GDP is produced there.
-The partnership maps biodiversity, ecosystem services and land use, and develops watershed models for two pilot watersheds in order to better understand the hydrologic regime.
-The project develops proposed climate adaptation strategies to reduce climate impacts.
-Involvement of local stakeholders is key here, in order to provide broad benefits and buy-in, and include land management options to preserve vital ecosystem services that society needs to buffer the impacts of climate change.
+The partnership mapped biodiversity, ecosystem services and land use, and develops watershed models for two pilot watersheds in order to better understand the hydrologic regime.
+The project developed proposed climate adaptation strategies to reduce climate impacts.
+Involvement of local stakeholders was key, in order to provide broad benefits and buy-in, and include land management options to preserve vital ecosystem services that society needs to buffer the impacts of climate change.

 State of implementation/results